Build a CI/CD pipeline with GitOps on Terraform Cloud

 5. VCS Provider and Automatic Plan(Terraform Cloud)

-Detect Git push events on Terraform Cloud and automatically execute terraform plans on the pushed code.
+Terraform Cloud detects Git push events and automatically runs terraform plan against the pushed code.

-With this mechanism, you can benefit from GitOps, which automatically executes CI/CD flows based on changes to Git.
+This mechanism allows you to enjoy the benefits of GitOps, which automatically executes CI/CD flows based on changes to Git.

 6. Code Review and Approve(Team A or Team B)

-Once the terraform plan is completed, Terraform Cloud will be waiting for Apply.
+Once the terraform plan is complete, Terraform Cloud will wait for Apply.

-Before applying the settings, review the plan results and
+Before applying the settings, review the results of the plan and

 approve Apply if the changes are as intended.

-The changes will actually be reflected in the target environment.
+The changes are actually applied to the target environment

 8. Notification(Terraform Cloud)

-Please prepare in advance from the sign-up page ( *7
+Please start preparations in advance from the sign-up page ( ※7

-This time, I will write a module for building a VPC.
+This time, we will write a module for building a VPC.

 $ tree . ├── README.md ├── examples │ └── vpc │ ├── main.tf │ ├── outputs.tf │ ├── provider.tf │ ├── terraform.tfstate │ ├── terraform.tfstate.backup │ ├── terraform.tfvars │ └── variables.tf ├── main.tf ├── outputs.tf └── variables.tf 2 directories, 11 files